m4ce/sensu-plugins-ipmi-sensors/README.md

         --sensor-regex <SENSOR>      Comma separated list of IPMI sensors (regex) -u, --user <USER>                IPMI username (required)
-    -w, --warn                       Warn instead of throwing a critical failure
+    -w, --warn                       Warn instead of throwing a critical failure -P, --proxy-client               Send events for proxy client with host as the source
 ```

 Use the --handlers command line option to specify which handlers you want to use for the generated events.